Home Science Organic Chemistry Phenol

 CAS Number 108-95-2

-Like other alcohol, phenol molecules are associated through intermolecular hydrogen bonding which extends over a chain.
+Like other alcohols, C2H5OH molecules are associated through intermolecular hydrogen bonding which extends over a chain.
 Therefore, the boiling point of phenol is much higher than the expected value obtained from their molecular weight.

 The acidity of phenol is weaker than carboxylic acids but stronger than alcohols.
 Due to resonance, the oxygen atom of the hydroxyl group acquires a positive charge.
-Therefore, it can be facilitated the release of the proton.
+Therefore, it can facilitate the release of the proton.

 Acidity and resonace of phenol and phenoxide ion

-The acidity of phenol is also explained by the stability of the phenoxide anion.
+The acidity of C2H5OH is also explained by the stability of the phenoxide anion.
 The phenoxide ion has also resonance structures.
-It is more stabilized by resonance than the un-ionized phenol molecule due to the spreading of the negative charge.
+It is more stabilized by resonance than the un-ionized C2H5OH molecule due to the spreading of the negative charge.

 The solubility of phenol in water can be explained by hydrogen bonding with water molecules.
-Like other alcohol, it can also form hydrogen bonds with water molecules.
+Like other alcohols, it can also form hydrogen bonds with water molecules.

-The solubility of phenol is much less than that of other alcohol due to the presence of the benzene ring.
-With the increasing hydroxyl group, the solubility of phenol in water increases.
+The solubility of C6H5OH is much less than that of other alcohols due to the presence of the benzene ring.
+With the increasing hydroxyl group, the solubility of C6H5OH in water increases.

 Most of the reactions of phenol are connected with the benzene ring rather than the hydroxyl group.